jude-lawson/quantified-self-express/pull_request_template.md

 - [ ] This broke everything

 # Testing Changes
-- [ ] No Tests have been changed
+- [ ] No previously written tests have been changed
-- [ ] Some Tests have been changed
+- [ ] Some previously written tests have been changed
-- [ ] All of the Tests have been changed(Please describe what in the world happened)
+- [ ] All of the previously written tests have been changed(Please describe what in the world happened)

 # Checklist:
 - [ ] I have reviewed my code